cmake-basis/BASIS/README.md

 See the [installation instructions][7] or the [INSTALL.txt](/INSTALL.txt) file.
 Information on where the executables and libraries, the auxiliary data, and the documentation files get installed is also available there.
+For more concise installation steps, have a look at the [Quick Start Installation][9].

 Help